Assessment date: 2026-06-17 · Hover over a card to see the underlying risk development

 Chemicals & PetrochemicalsAgriculture & Food

-EU fertilizer production could remain curtailed through summer due to elevated gas costs.
+EU fertilizer production could remain curtailed through autumn if gas prices stay elevated.

 Onset: weeks